ekuo651/Machine-Learning-for-Stock-Selection/README.md

 ## Motivation & Summary

-We are looking to use machine learning model to create a stock portfolio that would outperform the S&P500 benchmark. our hypothesis is that by combining fundamental and technical indicators we could have a portfolio of stocks that outperforms consistently the S&P 500 and rebalances on a monthly basis.
+We are looking to use machine learning model to create a stock portfolio that would outperform the S&P500 benchmark.
+Our hypothesis is that by combining fundamental and technical indicators we could have a portfolio of stocks that outperforms consistently the S&P 500 and rebalances on a monthly basis.
 This strategy can be easily replicated on different countries.

 Additionally, we applied clustering techniques to the stocks currently in the S&P 500, and then ran our machine learning model on the clusters to further optimize returns.
-We also explored used recurrent neural networks to predict the trend of individual stocks and the S&P500.
+We also explored using recurrent neural networks to predict the trend of individual stocks and the S&P500.